-As of February 22, 2017, our Board of Directors approved the implementation of the Headcount Reduction Plan.
-As of June 30, 2017, 352 employees elected to resign from the Company during which the Headcount Reduction Plan was offered.
+As of February 22, 2017, our Board of Directors approved the implementation of a headcount reduction plan (the "Headcount Reduction Plan").
+As of June 30, 2017, 352 employees elected to resign from the Company during the period in which the Headcount Reduction Plan was offered.
 The Headcount Reduction Plan is expected to result in estimated annual cost savings of approximately \$24 million.
-The cost related to the Headcount Reduction Plan, all of which is expected to consist of cash expenditures, is approximately \$31 million of which approximately \$28 million has already been paid.
-We recorded in the consolidated statement of operations \$11.1 million and \$2.3 million termination related charges as "early termination charges" for the three months ended March 31, 2017 and June 30, 2017, respectively.
-The remaining total estimated cost relates to statutory severance benefits, which are required by law and have already been fully accrued in our financial statements.
+The total cash cost of approximately \$31 million has been fully paid.
+We recorded in our consolidated statement of operations \$11.1 million and \$2.3 million termination related charges as "early termination charges" for the three months ended March 31, 2017 and June 30, 2017, respectively.
+The remaining total cost relates to statutory severance benefits, which are required by law and had already been fully accrued in our financial statements.